MiR-stack/interactive-comments-section/README-template.md

-# Frontend Mentor - Notifications page solution
+# Frontend Mentor - Interactive comments section solution

-This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
+This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents